nasa/cFE/docs/cFE_6_6_0_version_description.md

     - Loss of spacecraft and subsystem identifying information as packets traverse the network stacks

-+   ES Memory Pool updates to guarantee buffers allocated from a pool meet the target CPU architecture requirements for the largest C99 data types (long long int, long double, and void*).
++   ES Memory Pool updates to guarantee buffers allocated from a pool meet the target CPU architecture requirements for the largest C99 data types (`long long int`, `long double`, and `void*`).
 Additionally, this introduces a new platform configuration option to increase the alignment to greater value, as this can yield performance improvements on some architectures.

 +   CCSDS Electronic Data Sheets (EDS) support.
 An EDS is a formal machine readable (XML) specification of interfaces for both hardware and software components.
-The primary use cases are to warrent Exchange of unambiguous interface definitions in a standard format between organizations (As CCSDS is an international standards body, organizations includes other international agencies, and industry partners);
+The primary use cases are to warrent:
+    Exchange of unambiguous interface definitions in a standard format between organizations (As CCSDS is an international standards body, organizations includes other international agencies, and industry partners);